-- Every two years, each academic department shall elect one eligible faculty member - Nominees shall be elected by secret ballot by all members of the faculty unit holding academic rank as defined in this Handbook. - The election of nominees shall be conducted under the rules and procedures developed by the University Senate. - Persons elected as nominees eligible for appointment shall remain on the eligible list for a period of two academic years, and may be re-elected.
+- On or before October 1 of each odd-numbered year, the Vice Chair of Faculty Senate shall ask all academic departments to elect a nominee. - By November 1st of that year, each academic department shall elect one eligible faculty member. - As stipulated in the Senate Charter (IV.F.1), nominees shall be elected by secret ballot by all members of the faculty unit holding academic rank as defined in the Faculty Handbook. - Persons elected as nominees shall remain in the pool for a period of two academic years and may be re-elected.